 A New Dungeon?

 We know that the last dungeon added was in Season of Arrivals – Prophecy, which is available for free to all Destiny 2 players.
-According to recent rumors and the supposedly leaked document that hinted at a Destiny 2/Halo crossover later this year, also mentioned that there’s going to be a new dungeon releasing in Season 15.
+Recent rumors and the supposedly leaked document that hinted at a Destiny 2/Halo crossover later this year, also mentioned that there’s going to be a new dungeon released in Season 15.
 However, this information is not officially confirmed, so take it with a grain of salt.